mpresident14/compiler/README.md

 # compiler
-Simple compiler for my simple made-up language.
+A Java-ish language for x86-64.
 WIP.